V01dDweller/dotfiles/ansible_best_practices.md

-1. **Functional accounts are set to nologin** - Again, the "nologin" option prevents some functional account from using a shell which in turn breaks some ansible modules that need prvilige escalation.
-Workaounds involve more complicated playbooks, directly invoking sudo via scripts instead of using modules and disabling Puppet which antuomatically maintains this setting.
+1. **Functional accounts are set to nologin** - Again, the "nologin" option prevents some functional account from using a shell which in turn breaks some ansible modules that need privilege escalation.
+Workarounds involve more complicated playbooks, directly invoking sudo via scripts instead of using modules and disabling Puppet which automatically maintains this setting.
 We are awaiting a reply from GS on our request to remove this restriction.

 1. **Continuous Integration functional Accounts needed** - For CI/CD, Jenkins,